Sofirn SP35 Flashlight Review

 Build Quality and Disassembly

 For $40, this Sofirn SP35 ATR flashlight has superb build quality.
-Really, even for more money this would be a reasonable light.
-Nothing is noteworthily bad regarding the build.
+Really, even for more money, this would be a reasonable light.
+Nothing is notably bad regarding the build.
 In fact, there are many things to really like here!

 Here on the head are some cooling fins.
 They’re not incredibly deep, but you wouldn’t expect them to be on a tube light.